izzius94/node-crypter/README.md

 ```

+> To use a different algorithm pass it as the third parameter to the methods `encrypt` and `decrypt`.

 ### Using the Crypter class to encrypt and decrypt a string

 Sometimes you will need to use the same key accross multiple classes.
 To help you do this you can use the class `Crypter` to share the same encryption key.